 Student financial aid is adapted to other benefits and it flexibly considers diverse circumstances without endangering or weakening students' livelihood.
+Students with children must also have the opportunity to focus on full-time studies and obtain a sufficient livelihood.
 The study grant for students with children includes a sufficient provider supplement.
 Students recovering from illness must be able to study part time while having a secured livelihood.
 Financial aid for higher education studies for students studying in Finland is only granted to students who are enrolled at higher education institutions (HEI) specified in Paragraph 1 in the Universities Act or who have been granted concession in accordance with the Polytechnics Act.
 The government guarantee for the student loan is granted for studies at the National Defence University.

 The most important aspect of the support for students' living costs is that it corresponds to real living costs.
-Student housing is supported in the form of an all-year, individual housing benefit scheme, which seamlessly combines with other benefits for students and which on a sufficient level and has sufficient income limits.
+Student housing is supported in the form of an all-year, individual housing benefit scheme, which seamlessly combines with other benefits for students and which is on a sufficient level and has sufficient income and wealth limits.
 The form of the housing benefit should allow for a moderate income and react flexibly to varying income.
 The level of housing allowance should not be dependent on the size of the apartment or the form of housing and it should meet the diverse housing needs of students.

 The student loan is well known among student as an optional form of supplementing their livelihood.
 The emphasis in developing the student loan system is on improving the risk defences in such a way that they sufficiently protect the borrower.
+(26) The conditions for student loan repayment and exemptions from payment must be fair for low-income student debtors.
 Students have access to extensive and diverse information about the student loan system.
 The student loan is not considered income when the need for welfare benefits is evaluated.